Belle Baker: Early life

-As Baker's fame rose as a vocalist, she became known for her Yiddish themed torch songs.
-In 1925, fellow vaudevillian Sophie Tucker gave Baker a song that had been sent to her for consideration.
-"My Yiddishe Mama" was a blatant tearjerker, but it was immensely popular and became Baker's signature song.
-Similar songs Baker recorded included, "My Man", "My Kid", "Baby Your Mother" and "My Sin".

 Broadway and film

-In 1926, Baker had the title role in Broadway's Betsy.
-She introduced Irving Berlin's "Blue Skies" in the Florenz Ziegfeld production, which ran for 39 performances from December 28, 1926 to January 29, 1927.
-With music by Richard Rodgers and lyrics by Lorenz Hart, the musical comedy had a book by Irving Caesar and David Freedman.
-Victor Baravelle was the musical director.
-Irving Berlin's "Blue Skies" was a last-minute addition to the show; Baker's performance of it went over so well that the audience demanded more than twenty encores of the tune.
+Baker first introduced the song "Eli, Eli" to the American public.
+The song was originally written by a Jewish songwriter only known by the name Schindler for Baker's role as a child in a play.
+In the play, the mother is crucified and Baker sings the first line in English ("G-d, oh G-d, why has thou forsaken me?").
+Gentiles at the time believed that this was a sung version of a Jewish prayer.
+However, Baker later clarified this, and it became one of the most popular tunes of the time.
+The song was later covered by John McCormack, John Steel and Dorothy Jardon.

+In 1926, Baker took on the lead role in a play called Betsy.
+In this production, Baker played the oldest daughter of a Jewish family named the Kitzels.
+The mother (portrayed by Pauline Hoffman) wouldn't let any of her children get married until Betsy (played by Baker) got married.
+Legend has it that the production desperately needed a Baker song, and she called Irving Berlin for help.
+Baker introduced his hit song Blue Skies in Betsy.
+The song was such a hit that she played it for twenty-four encores on opening night.
+Blue Skies would later become immortalized by Al Jolson's performance of it in the first ever talkie movie, The Jazz Singer.

+Later that year, Baker introduced the song My Yiddishe Momme to the American public.
+The song was made even more famous by Sophie Tucker and popularized by The Barry Sisters.
+It was extremely important from a Jewish American standpoint during this time, as it represented internal conflict over assimilation into gentile society.
+The song was viewed very positively by gentiles and eventually became so popular around the world that it was banned in Nazi Germany; leading Jewish prisoners of concentration camps to sing it.

 Baker had a brief film career as silent film gave way to lavish technicolor musical talkies.
 She made her film debut starring in the 1929 talkie Song of Love.
 The film survives and has been screened at film festivals but not released on DVD.
 Song of Love features two songs performed by Baker written by her husband, "I'm Walking with the Moonbeams (Talking to the Stars)" and "Take Everything But You".
 She made two more film appearances, in Charing Cross Road (1935) and Atlantic City (1944; in which she performed "Nobody's Sweetheart").

 Radio

+Baker was a very early adapter to radio and hosted her own radio show in the early 1930s.
 In 1932, Baker became a regular on Jack Denny's radio program on CBS.
 She was a guest performer on The Eveready Hour, broadcasting's first major variety show, which featured Broadway's top headliners.
 Baker continued performing through the 1930s, but limited her performances to radio shows.